Published on 14 February 2020

 When we refer to “services” or “training” or “program” or “courses” we are referring to our education services, specifically our Accredited Training or Non-Accredited Training programs and their components, which comprise learning resources made available on our digital platform, accessible to students and known as our e-learning platform and our face-to-face learning components.

-Agreement means the agreement formed between Students and the Company under, and on these Terms of Service.
+Agreement means the agreement formed between Students and the Company under, and on these Terms.

 Accredited Training means an ASQA accredited education program.

 ACL Consumer Guarantees means the statutory guarantees for Services provided for under the Australian Consumer Law Act 2010 (Cth).

 ASQA means the Australian Skills Quality Authority.